 Example of the ground coffee

 Here’s an example of the consistency of the coffee using the Baratza Encore.
 This is using the 17 setting, which is one finer than the 18 recommended for the automatic drip coffee makers.
 We tried 18, it was great, but we decided we liked the 17 setting a little more.
 Our previous grinder left large chunks of whole beans no matter how fine we adjusted the settings.

 If you care about making good coffee, don’t waste your time and money on a cheap coffee grinder.
 You will end up wasting more money on weak coffee.
-The Bartza Encore is their entry level model, but will work well for most people.
+The Baratza Encore is their entry-level model but will work well for most people.